apache/www-site/content/foundation/how-it-works.md

 Private lists are typically only used for matters pertaining to people as individuals (like voting in new committers), and legal matters that require confidentiality.

+## The Foundation Infrastructure (#infrastructure)

+The ASF does not have offices or buildings.
+Its only physical existence is the technical infrastructure that enables it to operate, and the staff.

+The ASF Infrastructure team, known as "Infra", supports services that help the ASF and its projects function and flourish. <a href="https://apache.org/dev/infrastructure.html" target="_blank">Learn more</a>.

 ## The Foundation Incubator  {#incubator}